 - Trauma to gum tissue.
 The gum tissue may recede when a traumatic injury has occurred on a tooth or teeth.

 - Poor oral health.
-If your oral health habits are questionable, gum recession may be a result of periodontitis.
+If you have gum disease, recession may be one of the consequences of this disease.

 Receding Gums Treatment

 If you are only mildly affected by receding gums, that's great!
 Catching it early means that you have the best chance of correcting factors that may be causing the issue, before it has gone too far.
 Your dentist will help you identify the cause and will instruct you in how to address it.
-You may have to re-evaluate your flossing habits, get a mouth guard and buy a different toothbrush, such as the Colgate® Slim Soft Charcoal toothbrush.
+You may have to re-evaluate your brushing and flossing habits, get a bite splint and buy a different toothbrush, such as the Colgate® Slim Soft Charcoal toothbrush.

 If you do need treatment for gum disease, your dental professional may work with a periodontist, a gum specialist, to decide on the best course of action.
 Along with helping you change any habits that may have contributed to the gum recession, your dentist will determine whether you would benefit from a special, deeper cleaning called scaling and root planing or debridement.
 This is required when your gum recession is caused by periodontitis.

-Depending on the cause, extent and symptoms associated with your gum recession, you may be able to have surgical treatment.
+Depending on the cause, extent and symptoms associated with your gum recession, you may be able to have surgical treatment to help correct the recession.
 This procedure will be done by your periodontist and is called a gum graft.
 Your periodontist can tell you more about this procedure and what to expect.

 Taking care of your oral health is very important.
 Your mouth is a great indicator of your general wellness and an oral infection can affect your whole body.
 Be gentle with your teeth and go to the dentist if you have any persistent discomfort.